 These guidelines are updated at least once a year by INN staff, in consultation with the INN board.
 They also are informed and advanced through the work of the INN Standards Task Force, a group of exceptional journalists with deep experience in nonprofit news leadership, journalism ethics, inclusive news and the evolution of new types of media practice.

 While originally developed as membership standards, INN’s guidelines increasingly are used by funders and other organizations to identify high-quality, independent news sites that are transparent about their practices.
+We have collected sample policies and recommended language here.
 Have questions about INN standards or best practices for nonprofit news?
 Email email@example.com.
-INN members also can find sample policies and recommended language [link TK].

 In recent years, a few trends have increased the need for such standards beyond the INN membership.